ginnygu/project_1/README.md

 ## Notes on Game Structure

 I really like the idea of a retro feel games and through some research, I saw the possibilities that whack-a-mole gave.
 I took this oportunity to create a game with humorous properties.
 I decided to add faces of the instructors to replace the moles.
-Math.floor and Math.random helps with the randomization to every hole and instructor's motion.
 Unlike the traditional game, this game will collect different amount of points based on the instructor you hit using dataset.
 When the game ends through the timer, there's a win window that gives the player their score and an oportunity to play again.

 ## The Making of Whack - the - Instructor